“Christmas is built upon a beautiful and intentional paradox; that the birth of the homeless should be celebrated in every home.” ― G.K. Chesterton,

 Outside our door

-As I looked around, we realized that, of the dozen or so people in the bar, we were the only couple.
+As I looked around, we realized that we were the only couple of the dozen or so people in the bar.
 Everyone else was alone.
 Faces were bent over their drinks.
 Most of them looked sad and tired.
-There were several mountain men, kind of Duck Dynastyesque, with long beards, flannel shirts, and jeans.
+Several mountain men, kind of Duck Dynastyesque, had long beards, flannel shirts, and jeans.

 The bartender turned